Monday, July 8, 2024

 The evolution of the Forbidden Trail that was once a late 1800's gravel mill road where folks would come to take a leisurely drive on a Sunday and stroll across the Thomas Mill red covered bridge connecting some of the nearby mansions to the mill creek to become an essential part of of the largest city parks in the US has been dramatic over the past 150 years.
 The name Forbidden trail comes from cars being forbidden on the trail as the mills faded from existence and the bucolic trail became a favorite walking, jogging, jalking and dog walking community gathering place.

-Get outside and immerse yourself in nature's beauty.
+Get outside and immerse yourself in God's natural beauty.
 Harness the power of nature to cure you of anything that ails you.

 With Love,